HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 David’s play - BRIDE ON THE ROCKS, was performed in the Rum Runner in AJS IV.

-Michael Wilmot is a writer/actor based in London Ontario Canada.
+MICHAEL WILMOT is a writer/actor based in London Ontario Canada.
 His work will be part of the Inspirato Festival in Toronto this June and has also been performed at the Grand Theatre's Playwrights Cabaret in 2008 and 2009.
-His One Act play "7-10 Split" will be presnted during the NAAA Play Reading Festival in England, also this June.
-His One Act play "Loveshack" was short-listed at the 2008 Aurora Playwrights of Spring Festival, won numerous awards at the 2008 London One Act Play Festival including "Best Original Script" and was also nominated for a Brickenden Award in the same category.
-It will also be performed in the 2009 London Fringe Festival and is currently being expanded into a full length version.
+His One Act play 7-10 Split, be presented during the NAAA Play Reading Festival in England, also this June.
+His One Act play Loveshack"was short-listed at the 2008 Aurora Playwrights of Spring Festival, won numerous awards at the 2008 London One Act Play Festival including "Best Original Script" and was also nominated for a Brickenden Award in the same category.
+It will also be performed in the 2009 London Fringe Festival and is currently being expanded into a full-length version.
+Michael had his play, A Simple Question, was performed last year in AJS V.

-Michael is very pleased and excited to be part of Asphalt Jungle Shorts and is a member of the Playwrights Guild of Canada.
+Michael was very pleased and excited to be part of Asphalt Jungle Shorts and is a member of the Playwrights Guild of Canada.

-Michael’s play, A SIMPLE QUESTION, was performed at the Kava Bean in AJS V.
+Michael’s play, A SIMPLE QUESTION was performed at the Kava Bean in AJS V and EXIT STRATEGY, was performed at The Silver Spoon/Kava for AJS VI.

 Last year, her play, Ruby Lee and Johnny was a Finalist in Regent Theater’s One Act Play Festival and was produced in Feb. ’06.
 She has had a staged reading of “Private Music” at the Generic Theater in Norfolk VA, and a monologue included in A Chesapeake Celebration, at the Kimball Theater in Williamsburg VA.

-Shirley’s play, SCENE FIVE, was performed on the busiest intersection in downtown Kitchener, King & Queen, for AJS III.
+Shirley’s play, SCENE FIVE, was performed on the busiest intersection in downtown Kitchener, King & Queen, for AJS III and What’s Happening?
+Was part of AJS IX.

-Alan Woods is the director of the Jerome Lawrence and Robert E. Lee Theatre Research Institute at The Ohio State University, where he serves on the faculty of the Department of Theatre.
-A widely-published theatre scholar, his most recent work has focused on popular entertainment and the perpetuation and effects of stereotyping.
+ALAN WOODS retired as the director of the Jerome Lawrence and Robert E. Lee Theatre Research Institute at The Ohio State University, where he serves on the faculty of the Department of Theatre.
+A widely published theatre scholar, his most recent work has focused on popular entertainment and the perpetuation and effects of stereotyping.
 He was named a Fellow of the College of the American Theatre at the Kennedy Center in 1996.
-He works in professional theatre as a dramaturg, most recently for productions of Uncle Vanya, Dirty Blonde, Lobby Hero, Having Our Say, Sleuth, Robert Post: Here in America, Dealer=s Choice and Nixon=s Nixon at the Contemporary American Theatre Company in Columbus
+He works in professional theatre as a dramaturg, most recently for productions of Uncle Vanya, Dirty Blonde, Lobby Hero, Having Our Say, Sleuth, Robert Post: Here in America, Dealer=s Choice and Nixon=s Nixon at the Contemporary American Theatre Company in Columbus.

 His dramaturgical materials have been used in theatres throughout Ohio, and also regionally in Kentucky, North Carolina, upstate New York, Pennsylvania, and Illinois.
 His previous short play, Not the Delaney Sisters, was selected for performance at the Senior Theatre Festival in 2003